 Return to the Digital Archive.

-To search all collections, use the search box at the top of the navigation bar on the left or the search box in the middle of the home page.
+To search all collections, use the search box at the top of the navigation bar on the left side of the page.

-To limit your search to a specific group of collections or collection, navigate to that collection group or specific collection and use the search bar on that page.
+To limit your search to a specific group of collections or collection, navigate to that collection group or specific collection and use the search box on that page.

 Here are some search hints:

-The word(s) you enter in the search box will be searched against the title, author, keywords, description, series, and identifier fields of each item's record.
+The word(s) you enter in the search box will be searched against the title, author, subjects, description, series, and identifier fields of each item's record.

-The text you entered will also be searched against the full text of all archived documents.
-For more information on full-text searching please contact the Digital Archive Administrator.
+The word(s) you entered will also be searched against the full text of all archived documents.
+For more information on full text searching please contact the Digital Archive Administrator.

 The search engine ignores certain words that occur frequently in English, but do not add value to the search.
 These are: